Kidderminster Harriers F.C.: Football League

-Back to Conference
+Back to the Conference

 A close-season boardroom takeover battle disrupted preparations for their first season back in the Conference; consequently the club struggled to maintain efforts towards a quick return to the Football League, ending up with a 15th-place finish in the Conference National.
 Ex-Harriers captain and former Doncaster Rovers, Cheltenham Town player and Burnley assistant coach Mark Yates took over as Manager from the sacked Stuart Watkiss during the season.
 He steered the club away from minor danger of relegation in the 2005–06 season and during his first full campaign, took the side to the FA Trophy final at Wembley Stadium for the first time in 12 years.
 They however lost 3–2 to Stevenage Borough in front of 53,262.
 Their league form however was less impressive, resulting in mid-table finishes for three consecutive seasons.

 In December 2009 Mark Yates and his number two coach Neil Howarth left the club to take over as coaches at Cheltenham Town.

-After a month of speculation and a number of names such as Jim Harvey and Jeff Kenna being mentioned as possible replacements for Mark Yates, Stalybridge Celtic Manager Steve Burr took over on an initial two and a half year contract, which was extended to 2014 in March 2011.
+After a month of speculation and a number of names such as Jim Harvey and Jeff Kenna being mentioned as possible replacements for Mark Yates, Stalybridge Celtic Manager Steve Burr took over on an initial two-and-a-half-year contract, which was extended to 2014 in March 2011.
 The club finished sixth in Burr's first season in charge.
 Burr's second season in charge was largely similar to his first.
 Harriers again finished sixth, just one place outside the play off places.
 Harriers were given a 5-point deduction for submitting misleading financial information.

 The 2012–13 season started badly for Harriers as they lost the first five games, drew the next five games.
 However, Harriers went on a run that saw them win 22 out of their last 23 games, including a run of 12 wins, putting them in contention for the title and promotion.
 In January, Harriers received a club record fee of £300,000 from Fleetwood Town for striker Jamille Matt.
 Following the departure of Matt, Harriers signed eventual top scorer Michael Gash from Cambridge United on loan till the end of the season with a clause that Harriers could make the deal permanent at the end of the season.
 The title race with Mansfield Town went down to the last day with Mansfield 2 points ahead.
 Harriers in front of a sold out 6,453 Aggborough beat Stockport County 4–0 which confirmed their relegation.
 Mansfield beat a weakened Wrexham side who were already guaranteed the play-offs 1–0.
-Harriers finished 2nd and played 5th place Wrexham in the play off semi final.
+Harriers finished 2nd and played 5th place Wrexham in the play off semi-final.
 Harriers lost the first leg at the Racecourse Ground 2–1, Michael Gash scoring Harriers goal from the penalty spot.
 Harriers also lost the second leg, again in front of a sell out crowd 3–1, confirming a 5–2 aggregate loss and Conference football for another season.